quittle/gradle-android-emulator/README.md

     enableForAndroidTests false // Defaults to true
     avdRoot '~/.android/avd' // Defaults to be <gradle-build-dir>/android-avd-root
-    headless true // Defaults to false but should be set to true for most CI systems additionalEmulatorArguments '-no-snapshot', '-http-proxy=localhost:1234' // Additional arguments to pass to the emulator at startup.
+    headless true // Defaults to false but should be set to true for most CI systems additionalSdkManagerArguments '--proxy=http', '--proxy_host=56.78.90.12', '--proxy_port=1234' // Additional arguments to pass to the sdkmanager when used to install dependencies.
+See https://developer.android.com/studio/command-line/sdkmanager#options for options additionalEmulatorArguments '-no-snapshot', '-http-proxy=localhost:1234' // Additional arguments to pass to the emulator at startup.
 See https://developer.android.com/studio/run/emulator-commandline#startup-options for options logEmulatorOutput true // Defaults to false but can be enabled to have emulator output logged for debugging.
 }